Meditation

 SKY Breath Meditation

 Millions around the world have benefitted from SKY Breath Meditation, a program created by Gurudev Sri Sri Ravi Shankar, which improves physical and mental health.
-SKY practitioners have reported more optimism, joy, and life satisfaction while experiencing less stress, better sleep, healthier blood pressure, and improved immunity.
+SKY practitioners have reported more optimism, joy, and life satisfaction while experiencing less stress, better sleep, healthier blood pressure, improved immunity, and overall well-being.
 Researchers have also found SKY reduces both clinical and non-clinical depression and anxiety, as well as helps overcome trauma and addictive behaviors.

 ART OF LIVING PART I COURSE Discover Gurudev Sri Sri Ravi Shankar’s ancient secret to modern well-being